Jong-Min-Moon/jong-min-moon.github.io/_pages/about.md

 ---
 I am a PhD student in the [Data Sciences and Operations Department](https://www.marshall.usc.edu/departments/data-sciences-and-operations) at the [Marshall School of Business](https://www.marshall.usc.edu/) at the University of Southern California, where I began my studies in August 2023.
 My current research focuses on high-dimensional clustering using semi-definite programming, advised by [Prof. Yingying Fan](https://faculty.marshall.usc.edu/yingying-fan/) and [Prof. Paromita Dubey](https://www.paromitadubey.com/).

 I completed my Master's in Statistics, advised by [Prof. Ilmun Kim](https://ilmunk.github.io/), where I explored theoretical guarantees for privacy-preserving two-sample (A/B) testing.
-Previously, I served as an AI research assistant at the [Center for Army Analysis and Simulations (CAAS)](https://www.army.mil.kr/english/357/subview.do) of the Republic of Korea Army, working on class imbalance problem in binary classification.
+Previously, I served as an research assistant at the [Center for Army Analysis and Simulations (CAAS)](https://www.army.mil.kr/english/357/subview.do) of the Republic of Korea Army, working on class imbalance problem in binary classification with [Prof. Jaeoh Kim](https://sites.google.com/inha.ac.kr/pcrl/members/professor?authuser=0).

 # Publications